Standardization and identifying VOCs at the #BBCon23 panel discussion

 You are invited to #BBCon24.

 The next Breath Biopsy Conference is scheduled to take place on the 5th-6th of November 2024.
 We would love for you to join us.
-Keep an eye on our website and social media platforms to find out when registration opens!
+Register here!